PADI Scuba Instructor: Go Pro on Utila

 An Instructor Examination (IE) is a two-day evaluative program that tests an instructor candidate’s teaching ability, dive theory knowledge, skill level, understanding of the PADI System, and attitude and professionalism.
 PADI IEs are standardized and conducted by specially trained PADI Instructor Examiners.
 The IE location, testing environment and examination sessions are organized to be as objective as possible to fairly and consistently evaluate a candidate’s abilities.
 Only those who meet the IE performance requirements earn the respected PADI Instructor certification.
 There is a fee for attending an IE.

 Then the IDC begins!

-Over the course of your IDC you will make close acquaintance with your classmates and IDC Staff Instructors and Course Director Diego Frank, learning and perfecting all of the skills you will need to successfully complete your Instructor Examination (IE), and so much more.
+Over the course of your IDC you will make close acquaintance with your classmates and IDC Staff Instructors and Course Director Grace Williams, learning and perfecting all of the skills you will need to successfully complete your Instructor Examination (IE), and so much more.

 In the course of 10 action-packed days, you will participate in and lead presentations in the classroom, confined water and open water environments.
 You will learn problem solving skills, teaching methods and hone your presentation preparation abilities.

 The final three days of the IDC are when you will perform what is called the 'Mock IE'.
 You will write examples of each of the theory exams and have them graded so that you know which areas you need to focus on for studying.